 “No decision about me, without me.
 This can only be realised by involving patients fully in their own care, with decisions made in partnership with clinicians, rather than by clinicians alone.”
 (2)

 Many patients and members of the public may be actively involved in decisions about their health and may visit the library with a specific health-related query.

 “I am due to see my consultant this afternoon and would like some information on Parkinson’s and physical activity.
 Can you suggest anything?”

 - Your Trust may already have a patient information leaflet on this that you can access and give them.

 - Arrange a procedure for referral of complex queries

-|Make local public libraries aware of content of your stock and services available and devise a plan for when they get a complex health enquiry. (ask other libraries to share theirs)
+- Devise a plan for when they get a complex health enquiry. (ask other libraries to share theirs)

-Make your library open to individual referrals from other sector libraries – others will tell you that this does not result in floods of referrals!
+- Make your library open to individual referrals from other sector libraries – others will tell you that this does not result in floods of referrals!

-Your local Macmillan team has a significant amount of experience in helping with health enquiries from the public.
+- Your local Macmillan team has a significant amount of experience in helping with health enquiries from the public.